 With a car rental in Morocco from Sixt you can make the most of a holiday to this fascinating and diverse country.
 Our car rental deals in Morocco give you the chance to experience the sights of its snow-capped mountains, deserts and ancient cities.
-Rent a car in Morocco from our convenient pick up locations which you can see on our branch menu below.
-Read on for more information on our comprehensive services and gather helpful information for your trip.
+Rent a car in Morocco from our convenient pick up locations to see everything you want on your own time.

 With branches in major cities, airports and tourist destination, car rental in Morocco couldn't be easier with Sixt.
 Our rental fleet is maintained to the highest standards and features premium brands and a wide selection of vehicles.
-Browse our selection and securely book online.
-Then you can use the information on this page to help you plan your trip.
-We offer insights on how to get the most from your rental car, with details on driving conditions, suggested places of interest and simple ways to enjoy your car rental in Morocco.
+Browse our selection and securely book online in order to make the most of your car rental in Morocco.

 Whether heading for the coast, traveling to the Atlas mountains or exploring historic cities, you find the right rent a car in Morocco with Sixt to fit your plans.
 When you have settled on your ideal rental car from our wide selection of car categories our list of optional add-ons will help you tailor it to your requirements.
 You might want to increase your protection with our enhanced protection packages or include an additional driver to share time at the wheel.
 GPS and child seats are also available to tack on to your rental vehicle.
 Whatever your preference, booking online in advance is the best way to ensure availability and benefit from our best car rental deals in Morocco.

 When you rent a vehicle in Morocco with Sixt, we ask that you bring along a valid ID card or passport as proof of identity.
 The renter and any additional drivers will also need a valid driving license.
 If your license uses a non-Roman alphabet, it will have to be accompanied by an International Driving Permit.